 But moving off benefits may not mean moving into work.
 According to our estimates, while unemployment rates among benefits claimants have fallen, the rate of young people who are eligible for unemployment benefits has risen steadily.

-This means that a growing number of young people are not are not receiving any official help from government, even though they are not earning enough to live on.
+This means that a growing number of young people are not receiving any official help from government, even though they are not earning enough to live on.
 This could be for a variety of reasons: they might be suffering from ill health, being supported by parents or friends, or working in the informal economy.

 This group has doubled in size over the last six years, but we have very little comprehensive data on who they are and what they are doing.
 This is concerning, because periods of unemployment at a young age are associated with lifelong scarring effects, including reduced earnings and negative impacts on physical and mental health.